sbabcoc/Selenium-Foundation/docs/SeleniumFoundationTestSupport.md

 # Component Container Logging

 In **Selenium Foundation**, component containers are _enhanced_ - additional facilities are added at runtime to improve performance and eliminate boilerplate code.
 The enhancement process produces a variant of the original class with an augmented name.
-If you use the standard technique to obtain an SLF4J **`Logger`**, it will be assigned this augmented name instead of the what you might expect:
+If you use the standard technique to obtain an SLF4J **`Logger`**, it will be assigned this augmented name instead of the unadorned name you might expect:

 ```java